Skip to content

 screenshot IGV vg deconstruct

-Short reads mapping onto the graph
+Mapping reads to the graph

 Indexing for Giraffe